sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 console.log(name, age, city); // Output: "John 30 New York"
 ```

-### 160. How to destructuring remaining value to a single variable ?
+### Question 160.
+How to destructuring remaining value to a single variable ?

 In JavaScript, you can use the rest parameter syntax (`...`) to destructure remaining values into a single variable.
 Here's an example: